jeffpar/lonedissent/_posts/2018-12-21-building-data-files.md

 ### Citing to the SCDB

 Since we use the SCDB, we shall cite it.
-In fact, we shall go one step better, and *recite* their [instructions](http://supremecourtdatabase.org/documentation.php?var=cite) on how one should cite:
+In fact, we shall go one step better, and *recite* their [instructions](http://supremecourtdatabase.org/documentation.php?var=cite) on how one should cite it:

 > To cite to the Supreme Court Database, please employ either of the following: